 How to Start the H-1B Process

-The department that is sponsoring H-1B status for the employee must initiate the H-1B petition process with IE; the employee cannot start the process himself or herself.
-The H-1B packet must be submitted to IE as far in advance (3-6 months preferred) to ensure timely processing.
-IE needs ALL of the documents and materials mentioned below and in the attached forms in order to prepare and file the H-1B petition with USCIS.
-Please note that it takes IE a minimum of 3-4 weeks to prepare and file any type of H-1B petition, so please plan accordingly and DO NOT wait until the last minute to submit documents for H-1B status for an employee!
-If the department does not send the H-1B initiation packet to International Employment (IE) with enough time to reasonably obtain the status in the timeframe requested, IE cannot guarantee timely processing or that the person will be able to start working for the department in H-1B status by the requested start date.
+The unit that is sponsoring H-1B status for the employee must initiate the H-1B petition process with International Employment (IE); the employee cannot start the process himself or herself or themselves.
+The H-1B documentation must be submitted to IE as far in advance (3-6 months preferred) to ensure timely processing.
+Please note that it takes IE a minimum of 3-4 weeks (sometimes longer) to prepare and file any type of H-1B petition, so please plan accordingly and DO NOT wait until the last minute to submit documents for H-1B status for an employee!
+If the department does not initiate an H-1B case with IE with enough time to reasonably obtain the status in the timeframe requested, IE cannot guarantee timely processing or that the person will be able to start working for the department in H-1B status by the requested start date.

 Please contact the International Employment Manager at 919-515-4518 immediately if you are trying to sponsor someone for an SHRA position, before you begin to prepare any paperwork.
 There are some SHRA positions that do not qualify for H-1B status, and we will not be able to provide immigration sponsorship for those positions, regardless of the educational and experience credentials of the candidate.

 This letter is separate from the original offer or appointment letter, and does not have to coincide with the appointment dates.
 The sponsor letter is for H-1B purposes only.
-The start date in the letter must not be a date already in the past, and the letter cannot request more than three years of H-1B status.
+The start date in the letter must be a date in the future, and the letter cannot request more than three years of H-1B status.

-Once IE has received all necessary forms and documents, the IE Manager will determine the required prevailing wage (in consultation with the appropriate HR compensation professional) to start the H-1B preparation process.
+Once IE has received all necessary forms and documents in GlobalHome, the IE Manager will determine the required prevailing wage (in consultation with the appropriate HR compensation professional) to start the H-1B preparation process.
 IE must file a form called a Labor Condition Application (LCA) with the U.S. Department of Labor (DOL), and it takes DOL seven business days to return the certified form to us.
-The dates on the LCA form (which are the dates of H-1B employment given to IE by the department) govern the time period that USCIS can put on the H-1B approval notice.
+The dates on the LCA form (which are the dates of H-1B employment given to IE by the sponsoring unit) govern the time period that USCIS can put on the H-1B approval notice.